 But that’s not God’s intention for you.
 He wants you to have an abundant life (John 10:10), full of purpose and meaning.

-With the start of fall, it’s the perfect time to reboot and begin a new season in your life.
+With the start of summer, it’s the perfect time to reboot and begin a new season in your life.
 Here are five ways to shake up your routine and keep God at the center.

-1. Pour into Someone’s Life
+1. Pour Into Someone’s Life

 “All around you are people whose lives are filled with trouble and sorrow, and they need your compassion and encouragement.” —Billy Graham